 Naive Metaphysics was published by Avebury in December 1994, in the Avebury Series in Philosophy.

 Avebury relinquished publication rights on 15th June 2001.
-In 2016 Naive Metaphysics was published in a Kindle Edition.
-A Preview consisting of the first four chapters and Preface to the new edition is available for download in Adobe PDF format, or you can read the complete book online.
+In 2016 Naive Metaphysics was published in on Amazon.
+A Preview consisting of the first four chapters and Preface to the new edition is available for download in Adobe PDF format.

 The Preface to the 1994 Avebury edition tells the story of the book's meandering progress through successive drafts to eventual publication.
 I learned a lot from my students during that time.
 Their comments — sometimes sharp, sometimes off-the-wall, sometimes downright peculiar — taught me something that I could never have learned from my training in academic philosophy.